fengxia41103/myblog/content/thoughts/marketing.md

 # Just wrong

+Now comes the worst part.
+First, let me make this clear, whoever thinks of marketing as being dressed up every moment (night and day) and party party, you shouldn't do this business, at all.

-Now comes the worst part &mdash; marketing/advertising is neither flashy nor noble.
+Marketing/advertising is neither flashy nor noble.
 It itself is not `高大上`, because it's a line of business that, like everyone else, takes a lot of research, hard work, and discipline to be successful.
 I think the underline image of a marketer being always the one standing the spot light making some grand announcement to his audience (yes, and the talk inevitably used Hitler as an example of such image) is just wrong by itself!

 No, I'm not against using Hitler in this context &mdash; he certainly had his way to launch propaganda and influence his audience.
-But his success was not rooted in his charm or his voice or his marketing strategy.
-No. The event has a deep rooted historical context traced way back beyond the defeat of the WWI.
-So to me, German or Europe was to have a war with or without Hitler as a person.
+But his being the tag of this horrifying episode of human history was not rooted in his charm or his voice or his marketing strategy.
+No. The event has a deeply rooted historical context traced way back beyond the defeat of the WWI.
+So to me, German or Europe was to have a war with or without Hitler.
 Someone was bound to play that role.
 If the talker ever reads some history of WWII and of Hitler, the sentiment of [antisemitism][3] was not a creation of Nazi as many (particular my fellow Chinese) have falsely thought.

 [3]: https://www.wikiwand.com/en/Antisemitism

-So one thing he got it right, is that propaganda is a weapon of massive destruction, and that's exactly why I'm totally totally against any social propaganda led by the all mighty government regardless how wonderful the message may be and how wonderful the outcome in the future may be.
+So one thing the talk got it right, is that propaganda is a weapon of massive destruction, and that's exactly why <span class="myhighlight">
+I'm totally totally against any social propaganda led by the all mighty government regardless how wonderful the message may be and how wonderful the outcome in the future may be</span>.
 Whatever it is advertising might lead everyone to paradise; but the means to achieve it, the way the message is communicated, can be seamlessly used to lead everyone to hell, because fundamentally such practice silents independent thinking and voice, and that is the worst one can do to himself, both in the scale of a society and in the scale of an individual.

 # Psychic tricks